cseanburns/geo-titles/manuscript/title-manuscript.md

 counting only unique journal titles, the average SJR in the data was lower
 (*m* = 1.155; *mdn* = 0.848),
-indicating that article titles, that reference places, appear more often in journals with higher SJRs.
+indicating publication titles with higher SJR scores appear more freqently in the data.

 # Results